thisdot/tech-conferences/README.md

 [DevOps Stage](https://devopsstage.com/)

 DevOps Stage is one of the biggest conferences on Cloud Architecture and DevOps in Eastern Europe.
-It is for those who create complex softwares, work on nontrivial technical problems and use cutting edge technologies.<br>
+It is for those who create complex software, work on nontrivial technical problems and use cutting-edge technologies.<br>
 **City and State**: Online<br>
 **Country**: Online